How To Prevent Your Treadmill From Tripping a Circuit Breaker

 A treadmill takes a lot of energy, about 600 and 700 watts on average but peaks can be much higher, depending on the model.
-The treadmill’s energy consumption sometimes causes the circuit breaker to trip — usually happens when the circuit is overloaded with power.
+The treadmill’s energy consumption sometimes causes the circuit breaker to trip — which usually happens when the circuit is overloaded with power.
+There are also some other reasons why this can happen though.
 You’ll find the problem annoying if it often occurs, but fortunately, there are ways to prevent the circuit breaker from tripping.

-To prevent your treadmill from tripping a circuit, ensure that it doesn’t overload your power outlet with too much energy.
-It’s best to give your treadmill a dedicated power outlet.
+The most common reason for a treadmill tripping a circuit breaker is simply drawing a load that’s too high.
+It’s best to give your treadmill a dedicated 20A power outlet.
 Also, it’ll help if you check your treadmill components from time to time to prevent future issues.

 Throughout this article, you will learn:

 Anyone who owns a treadmill knows how annoying it can be when the treadmill keeps tripping the circuit.
-While it is common for a treadmill to trip the circuit, it becomes a concern if it happens too often.
+While it is not uncommon for a treadmill to trip the circuit, it is incredibly irritating when it happens, especially if it happens regularly.

 Two reasons why your treadmill trips the circuit:

 A treadmill can trip a circuit when it uses energy that is too much for your power outlet to handle.
-Other home appliances have been known to trip a circuit, too, like ovens and microwaves.
-It’s common to experience your circuit getting tripped when you’re using the treadmill for an extended period.
+Other home appliances are known to trip a circuit too, like ovens and microwaves.
+Treadmills draw quite a bit of power, especially on peak loads.

 You also want to check what other appliances in the house that your power outlet is powering.
 Other home appliances, such as the television or oven, take a lot of energy, so avoid ‘daisy-chaining’ — when you connect several devices via the same power outlet.
 For example, don’t let your treadmill and oven run simultaneously via a single power outlet.